benkolera/talk-opaleye/code/README.md

     likeTitle b t = (b^.bookTitle) `like` (constant $ "%" <> t <> "%")
 ```

+Granted that could use a healthy dose of refactoring and be prettier.
+We also see
-(Okay, so granted that's poorly factored and we start to see Arrows get in the way of
+Arrows get in the way of reaching for standard tools like traverse_ (this may
-our usual toolbox [namely not being able to use Data.Foldable.traverse_], but it
-is still getting some reuse out of what we've written and could be refactored to
-be prettier)
+still be my inexperience with Arrows, mind you) and writing our own combinators
+like restrictMaybe, but it is still nice to see such a messy thing possible in
+Opaleye.

 Then we can easily get back the accessionId,book,due date and keywords
 reusing a lot of stuff.